lepc1972/holberton-system_engineering-devops/0x00-shell_basics/README.md

-#pwd#
+ #script pwd#

-print working directory, show us our position in the system.
+This script show us our position in the system